Lukas2020-code/bmi_calculator/README.md

 The information have to get through the validation process

 Some of the information are used to complete the program requirements.
-The program requirements are to calculate user BMI and store those data into Google Sheets API.
+The program requirement is to calculate user BMI and store those data into Google Sheets API.

 Each action is writen in seperate deffinitions that will be easy to manage and maintain if something goes wrong.

 ## Testing

-The project was tested manually by me, my familly and closes friends on desktop, tablets and phones.
+The project was tested manually by myself, my familly and closes friends on desktop, tablets and phones.
-It was also tested in PyCharm terminal, the codeanywhere terminal when writting the project and on Heroku terminal.
+It was also tested in PyCharm terminal, the CodeAnywhere terminal when writting the project and on Heroku when application was deployed.

 ### Input Testing

 All user inputs were tested and check for validation as follow:
 - User name input - tested for numbers in user name, if user name is empty, is it at least 2 chars long and is it match the given pattern provided by regex.
-If any of the condition will be invalid the user will get a message on the screen
+If any of the condition will be failed the user will get a message on the screen
-- Email - for this validation is used outside library called email_validator which check if given email match the pattern in that library and will give user feedback if not
+- Email - for this validation I used outside library called email_validator which check if given email match the pattern in that library and will give user feedback if not
 - Gender - simple validation to check if the user is Male(M) or Female(F).
 In any other cases user will get an error
 - Weight and Height - validation to check if the given input is a number grteater than 0.
-This is possible because input which user provide is casted to float from string value.
+This is possible because input which user provide is cast to float from string value.
 - Date of Birth - date validation is check by regex and pattern provided by the site owner.
-If date won't be in given format dd/mm/yyy the user will get an error on the screen e.g. if user type in '-' between numbers instead of '/'
+If date won't be in given format dd/mm/yyyy the user will get an error on the screen e.g. if user type in '-' between numbers instead of '/' the rror will shop up on the screen

 ### Validator Testing